ankit04developer/Security-Scripts/Python/Regex-Learning/README.md

 Some Important metacharacters:
 - '.' (dot): Matches any single character except a newline.
 Example: c.t matches "cat", "cot", "cut".
 - '+' : Matches one or more occurrences of the preceding character/pattern.
 Example: lo+l matches "lol", "lool", "loool", but not         "ll".
 - '*' : Matches zero or more occurrences of the preceding character/pattern.
 Example: lo*l matches "ll", "lol", "lool".
+- '^' : Used to match the starting of the line or starting of the data.
+- '$' : Used to match the end of a line or end of the data.